YMCA MEMBERSHIP HANDBOOK

 The YMCA of the Virginia Peninsulas offers swimming lessons for children and adults as well as aquatic exercise programs for adults.
 Lifeguard certification classes are also scheduled at regular times; please call for more information.
-In YMCA facilities with pools, swimsuits are restricted to the pool areas only.
+In YMCA facilities with pools and aquatic areas, swimsuits are restricted to the pool and aquatic areas only.

 GROUP EXERCISE CLASSES

 A wide variety of wellness classes are included as part of your YMCA membership with no additional charge.
 Individuals at all fitness levels are welcome to participate; members 8-15 years old are welcome to participate with a supervising adult.
 Registration is not necessary, and classes may be attended on a drop-in basis, except for specialty classes.
 Complete class schedule listings are available at the Welcome Center and online at peninsulaymca.org.
 YMCA members receive preferred pricing for most programs that require an additional fee for participation.

 A variety of activities are held in gymnasiums at select branches; see the Welcome Center or peninsulaymca.org for a schedule of activities.
 No black-soled or hard-soled shoes may be worn on gym floors.
 Shirts are required at all times.